-Payment authentication is a crucial step in the online payment processing lifecycle.
-Its main objective is to help merchants verify and identify legitimate customers while stopping fraudsters in their tracks.
+Payment authentication is a key part of the online payment process.
+Its primary purpose is to help merchants verify legitimate customers while stopping fraudsters in their tracks.

-In this blog, we’ll go back to the basics, covering:
+In this blog, we’ll go back to the basics, covering how payment authentication works and ways to optimize it.

 What is payment authentication?

-Payment authentication is a process that aims to verify that an online transaction is legitimate.
-It does so by validating that the customer making the transaction is who they say they are and that they aren’t a fraudster using stolen payment credentials.
+Payment authentication is the process of verifying that an online transaction is legitimate.
+It ensures the customer making the payment is who they claim to be and is not a fraudster using stolen payment details.

 - Something they own (possession): A device like a cell phone or computer.